unraid/docs/docs/unraid-os/manual/additional-settings.md

 ## Scheduler

-The scheduler settings page allows you as standard to configure the frequency for two types of automated system tasks: parity checks and the cache mover.
+The scheduler settings page presents a standard view to configure the frequency for two types of automated system tasks: parity checks and the cache mover.